shadeed/a11ymatters/_posts/2016-11-05-aljazeera-a11y-audit.markdown

 </ul>
 {% endhighlight %}

 That way, all users will be able to access the dropdown.
-Whether they are using a mouse/touch/keyboard to browse the info.
+Whether they are using a mouse/touch/keyboard.
 I will explore the solution with more details in an upcoming article.

 That's all for now.
 And again, the article goal is only for learning purposes.
 Let me know if you have any comment or suggestion!